UniMath/agda-unimath/src/commutative-algebra/powers-of-elements-commutative-rings.lagda.md

     mul-Commutative-Ring A (power-Commutative-Ring A n x) x power-succ-Commutative-Ring =
     power-succ-Ring (ring-Commutative-Ring A)

+  power-succ-Commutative-Ring' :
+    (n : ℕ) (x : type-Commutative-Ring A) →
+    power-Commutative-Ring A (succ-ℕ n) x ＝
+    mul-Commutative-Ring A x (power-Commutative-Ring A n x) power-succ-Commutative-Ring' =
+    power-succ-Ring' (ring-Commutative-Ring A)
 ```

 ### Powers by sums of natural numbers are products of powers